Make Your Own Soap Without Lye (You’ll See What I Mean)

 Here is Adrienne’s source for “the best” essential oils, or click here to read the whole series about how she chose them.

-How Much Essential Oils Should Be Used In Soap?
+How Much Essential Oil Should You Add to Soap?

-How much essential oils you use in homemade soap depends on several things–how strong of a scent you would like, and the oil you are using.
+How much essential oils you use in homemade soap depends on several things including how strong of a scent you would like, and the oil you are using.

-For a strong scent you could use 0.7 ounces of essential oil per pound of cold process soap.
+For a strong scent, 0.7 ounces of essential oil per pound of cold process soap is a good amount.
 For melt and pour, you can typically add 0.3 ounces per pound.

 Cold process soap is more of a harsh process and there are a number of chemical changes that occur when making the soap, so you can use more oils.